joseph-flinn/site/frontend/posts/foundations-of-project-management-part2.md

 ## Conclusion

-While there is a difference between a plan-driven project management framework and an Agile project management framework, they are both built on top the foundations of project management described in the PMBOK.
+While there is a difference between a plan-driven project management framework and an Agile project management framework, they are both built on top of the foundations of project management described in the PMBOK.
 No matter what framework a project dictates or is chosen for the project, there are a set of deliverables that correlate to the success of projects.
 The 5 process groups and 10 knowledge areas in the PMBOK can be organized in a traditionally serial timeline or an iterative Agile